State of Texas Assessments of Academic Readiness

 Grade 3 - reading and mathematics (English and Spanish versions)

-Grade 4 - reading, mathematics, and writing (English and Spanish versions)
+Grade 4 - reading and mathematics (English and Spanish versions)

 Grade 5* - reading, mathematics, and science (English and Spanish versions)